abhijeet-28/Trilateration/README.md

 # Trilateration

-Location device using signals from three access points.
+Locate device using signals from three access points.